rares985/rares985/README.md

 ### Hi there 👋

-My Name is Rares Mateizer, I am a software developer from Romania.
+My name is Rares Mateizer, I am a software developer from Romania.